Summer Research Scholarships

 Yes, scholarships are available to both domestic and onshore international students.

-Offshore international students are ineligible to apply due to COVID-19 travel restrictions.
+Offshore international students are ineligible to apply.

 Onshore international students will be required to show a current visa permitting study in Australia beyond February 2022 to be eligible to apply for these scholarships.

 Can non-University of Adelaide students apply for these scholarships?

 Yes, scholarships offered by the Faculty of Sciences, Engineering and Technology are available to students who aren’t currently studying at the University of Adelaide as long as they are interested in pursuing an Honours or Higher Degree by Research (MPhil/PhD) with the University.

 Non-UofA students must provide insurance from their home university.

 Are my grades considered in the application process?